chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 AppRegistry.registerComponent('RedScreen', () => RedScreen);
 ```

-In the same on the native side there's a controller, `ReactViewController`, that shows React Native components given their name.
+On the native side there's a controller, `ReactViewController`, that shows React Native components given their name.

 ```swift
 import UIKit